-The Inkaterra Machu Picchu Pueblo Hotel is quite probably our favourite hotel in the whole world!
+The Inkaterra Machu Picchu Pueblo Hotel is quite probably our favorite hotel in the whole world!
 It’s a big call, but we love this hotel for many reasons; apart from its proximity to Machu Picchu.

-This is also one of the most family friendly hotels in Peru, and one of several excellent places to stay offered by Inkaterra around Peru.
-There are two villas designed especially for a family stay, and they have all the amenities that you would expect for a 5 star hotel.
+This is also one of the most family friendly hotels in Peru and one of several excellent places to stay offered by Inkaterra around Peru.
+There are two villas designed especially for a family stay, and they have all the amenities that you would expect for a 5-star hotel.

 The hotel itself is a collection of whitewashed houses almost organically grown into the hillside and each one of the rooms is made of natural materials.
-Natural furnishings, large fireplaces, and the understated, almost rustic elegance of Inkaterra abound.
+Natural furnishings, large fireplaces, and the understated, almost rustic, elegance of Inkaterra abound.
 Small touches like natural cosmetics and natural cotton bathrobes add to the feeling you have come someplace special.
-Plus, Inkaterra’s sustainability programs are impressive, and we loved that we had a 100% Carbon Neutral hotel stay.
+Plus, Inkaterra’s sustainability programs are impressive and we loved that we had a 100% Carbon Neutral hotel stay.

 Yes, when you stay at the Inkaterra Machu Picchu Pueblo hotel you feel as if you are an explorer, but without the discomfort!
 Check out current rates and for more information.

 Can’t get a room at the Inkaterra Machu Picchu Pueblo hotel?